 Business owners have different challenges in their day-to-day operations but many share the wish to tuck away surplus cash into a low-risk investment when required.

 While leaving spare funds in the transaction account used for everyday business banking is one option, a term deposit (TD) can also be a relatively low-risk place for a business to grow its cash.
-It usually also offers a more competitive interest rate than a regular transaction account.
 For an overview on TD features, you can read this quick guide.

 What’s a term deposit?